LLNL/Sina/docs/source/faq.rst

 This depends mainly on whether you run then insert or run *and* insert.

 **Run first, write JSON, insert when done**
-Use the Sina CLI to ingest the (Mnoda-compliant JSON files you've created.
-The CLI will handle setting up the backend (though you'll need a pre-existing keyspace for Cassandra).
+You will need to modify your code to write Mnoda-compliant JSON.
+Use the Sina CLI to ingest this JSON; it will handle setting up the backend (though you'll need a pre-existing keyspace for Cassandra).
 That's it!
 Once ingestion completes, you can begin querying your data.

 **Embed Sina in your workflow**
 See the API examples for specifics.
 Generally, you'll use Sina as one of the final